publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s168.md

 >                   shall constitute prima facie evidence of the total number of all units of such class of products manufactured and produced in the United States in such period.

->     “(6) __Underpayments of tax for 1982.—No addition to the tax shall be made under section 6655 of the Internal Revenue Code of 1954 (relating to failure by corporation to pay estimated income tax) for any period before__  __October 15, 1982__  __, with respect to any underpayment of estimated tax by a taxpayer with respect to any tax imposed by chapter 1 of such Code to the extent that such underpayment was created or increased by any provision of this section.__
+>     “(6) __Underpayments of tax for 1982.—__

+>     No addition to the tax shall be made under section 6655 of the Internal Revenue Code of 1954 (relating to failure by corporation to pay estimated income tax) for any period before October 15, 1982, with respect to any underpayment of estimated tax by a taxpayer with respect to any tax imposed by chapter 1 of such Code to the extent that such underpayment was created or increased by any provision of this section.

->     “(7) __Coordination with at risk rules.—Subparagraph (J) of section 168(f)(8) of the Internal Revenue Code of 1986 (as added by subsection (b)(4)) shall take effect as provided in such subparagraph (J).”__
+>     “(7) __Coordination with at risk rules.—__

+>     Subparagraph (J) of section 168(f)(8) of the Internal Revenue Code of 1986 (as added by subsection (b)(4)) shall take effect as provided in such subparagraph (J).”

 \[[Pub.
 L. 98–369, div.
 A, title X, § 1067(c)][/us/pl/98/369/s1067/c], July 18, 1984, [98 Stat.
 1049][/us/stat/98/1049], provided that: